The Perfect Storm (film): Cast

 Other notable appearances include Joseph D. Reitman as Douglas Kosco and Sandy Ward as Quentin (The Old Timer), a retired fisherman.

 Production

-Petersen asked Harrison Ford to play the lead role but Ford declined; his second choice was Nicolas Cage, who also turned it down, and Mel Gibson was offered the role but wanted too much money.
-The Perfect Storm was partially filmed in Gloucester, Massachusetts.
+Wolfgang Petersen asked Harrison Ford to play the lead role but Ford declined; his second choice was Nicolas Cage, who also turned it down, and Mel Gibson was offered the role but wanted too much money.
+Cage and Gibson went on to instead star in Gone in 60 Seconds and The Patriot respectively.
+As for Ford, he decided to focus on What Lies Beneath as his second choice.